Bosporan–Heracleote War: Background

 The Spartocids had early conquered the city-state of Kimmerikon, and had received Nymphaeum from Gylon of Cerameis.
 They were continuing their expansion into the surrounding area, and set their sights on Theodosia.
 Rivalries began as early was 393/2 BCE, with Satyros and his co-regent and brother Seleukos attempting to besiege Theodosia, but failing in their pre-attempt.

 Sieges and Battles

 First Siege

 The Spartocids began their official assaults on Theodosia in 389 BCE, this assault was led by Satyros and Seleukos.
 Seleukos however, died early in the siege, leaving his brother to besiege the city alone.
 Satyros had underestimated his enemies in the east and was now caught in a war on two fronts, against his former ally Tirgatao.
 While besieging Theodosia, Satyros himself died.

 Second Siege

 After settling his affairs in order and solidifying his throne, Leukon, Satyros's eldest son and successor, besieged Theodosia once more.
 In response to the growing Bosporan Kingdom, Heraclea Pontica decided to intervene by sending their admiral Tynnichus with a small force to take out the Bosporans surrounding their colony.
-Tynnichus succeeded in lifting the siege with a strategem, and Leukon was forced to flee.
+Tynnichus succeeded in lifting the siege with a stratagem, and Leukon was forced to flee.